mongodb/docs-cluster-to-cluster-sync/source/includes/api/tables/progress-response.rst

    * - ``verification.source`` ``.totalCollectionCount``
      - integer
-     - Number of collections to perform verification checks against on the source cluster.
+     - Number of collections on the source cluster to include in verification checks.

    * - ``verification.destination``
      - document
-     - Describes the verification process on the destination cluster.
+     - Provides information on the phase and progress of verification checks performed on the destinationcluster.

        .. versionadded:: 1.8